Download: CELF5 Test Review-LEADERS PDF

 Construct: Construct validity assesses the extent to which a test can be used for as a specific purpose, such as to identify children with a language disorder (Vance & Plante, 2004).
 The authors of the CELF-5 measured construct validity using a study of students diagnosed with and without language disorders.

-Reference Standard: In considering the diagnostic accuracy of an index measure such as the CELF-5 it is important to compare the child’s diagnostic status (affected or unaffected) with their status as determined by another measure.
+Reference Standard: In considering the diagnostic accuracy of the CELF-5, it is important to compare the child’s diagnostic status (affected or unaffected) with their status as determined by another measure.
 This measure, known as the reference standard of a test, indicates the group to which test participants are compared.
-The purpose of this measure is to determine the child’s ‘true’ diagnostic status, is often referred to as the “gold standard” of whether or not the child truly has a language disorder.
-However, as Dollaghan & Horner (2011) note, it is rare to have a perfect diagnostic indicator, because diagnostic categories are constantly being refined.
-Thus, a reference standard is used.
-This is a measure that is widely considered to have a high degree of accuracy in classifying individuals as being affected or unaffected by a particular disorder, even accounting for the imperfections inherent in diagnostic measures (Dollaghan & Horner, 2011).
+The purpose of this measure is to determine the child’s ‘true’ diagnostic status.
+The reference standard is often assumed to be the “gold standard” of whether or not the child truly has a language disorder.
+However, as Dollaghan & Horner (2011) note, it is impossible to have a perfect diagnostic indicator because diagnostic categories are constantly being refined.
+Furthermore, reference standards are only valid when they reflect the entire sample of possible test-takers, which is often not the case.
+This is known as spectrum bias, and often occurs when the reference standard is not well developed (Dollaghan & Horner, 2011).

-The reference standard used to identify children without a language disorder (the specificity group was no previous referral for speech and language services, matched to the sensitivity group, selected from the normative sample.
-The reference standard does not include students from the entire age range of the index measure and is not representative of the population.
+The reference standard used to identify children without a language disorder (the specificity group) was no previous referral for speech and language services.
+This reference standard also does not include students from the entire age range of the index measure and is not representative of the population.
 Students were classified as typically developing if they had not previously been diagnosed with a language disorder and were not currently receiving speech and language services.
-This does not meet the standards set forth by Dollaghan (2007) who states that a reference standard must be applied to the sensitivity and specificity groups, in order to determine the test’s discriminant accuracy.
-According to Dollaghan (2007), “the reference standard and the index measure both need to be described clearly enough that an experienced clinician can understand their differences and similarities and can envision applying them” (p.
-85).
-Therefore, the reference standard used for the specificity group is not a valid measure.
+This does not meet the standards set forth by Dollaghan (2007), who states that the reference standards for sensitivity and specificity groups must be equivalent in order to accurately discriminate between truly affected and unaffected individuals.

-No test is 100% accurate in its discriminant accuracy—that is the test’s ability to accurately distinguish between children with and without language disorders.
-Vance and Plante (2004) set forth the standard used to determine whether a test is “accurate enough.”
-That standard is as follows: a test that accurately identifies children with language disorders and those without language disorders is considered “good” if it is 90% to 100% accurate; “fair” if it is accurate 80 to 89 percent of the time.
+No test is 100% accurate in its discriminant accuracy.
+Vance and Plante (1994) set forth the standard used to determine whether a test is “accurate enough:” a test that accurately identifies children with language disorders and those without language disorders is considered “good” if it is 90% to 100% accurate; “fair” if it is accurate 80 to 89 percent of the time.
 Less than 80% accuracy in identifying disorder, or specificity which is absence of disorder, is considered “unacceptable” because such a high rate of misdiagnosis can lead to serious social consequences.
 Before the Vance and Plante (1994) standard, sensitivity and specificity measures were not widely used to illustrate the validity of a test, likely leading to copious misuse and misdiagnosis of language disorders.

-It must be noted that the sensitivity group included only 67 children ranging from 5;0 to 15;11.
-This is a very small group to rely upon.
-Also, the only requirement to be included in the sensitivity group is that each of the 67 children had to score below 1.5 Standard Deviations below the mean on any standardized language test.
-This means that the 67 children in the sensitivity group could all have had severe disabilities.
-They might have multiple disabilities in addition to severe language disorders including severe intellectual disabilities or Autism Spectrum Disorder making it easy for a language disorder test to identify this group as having language disorders with extremely high accuracy.
-The few numbers of students with disorders in the sensitivity group and the lack of information on the severity and kinds of disabilities of those 67, makes it hard to rely upon, and trust, the high sensitivity numbers offered in the CELF-5.
+Despite these high values, recall that the sensitivity group was only made up of 67 children ranging from 5;0 to 15;11.
+Aside from the issues with spectrum bias explained above, the only requirement to be included in the sensitivity group is that each of the 67 children had to score below 1.5 Standard Deviations below the mean on any standardized language test.
+67 children in the sensitivity group could all have had severe disabilities including severe intellectual disabilities, making it easy for a language disorder test to identify this group as having language disorders with extremely high accuracy.
+A more precise breakdown of abilities of those included in the sensitivity group is lacking from the Trainers Manual, thus calling the validity of a .97 sensitivity measure on the CELF-5 into question.

 Based on the information provided in the test manual, construct validity is insufficient.
-Evaluators, school districts, and families cannot take any comfort in the extremely high sensitivity and specificity provided by the CELF-5 at 1.3 standard deviations.
+Evaluators, school districts, and families should not rely on the high sensitivity and specificity provided by the CELF-5 at 1.3 standard deviations.
 There were only 67 children with language disorders in the sensitivity group and those children could easily have severe language disorders, intellectual disabilities and/or autism spectrum disorder.
 A sensitivity group made up of children with such severe disabilities would easily score as disordered on virtually any test to identify language disorders.
 But, whether the test is valid must be assessed with children in the low average to moderately disordered range.
 We simply cannot rely on the sensitivity and specificity information provided in the CELF-5 to support its construct validity.